oa-333/elog/README.md

 ## Getting Started

 In order to use the library, include the main header "elog_system.h", which is the library facade.
-In the application code, make sure to call one of the elog::ElogSystem::initializeXXX() functions before using any of the logging macros.
+In the application code, make sure to call one of the elog::initializeXXX() functions before using any of the logging macros.
 After this, you can use ELOG_INFO() and the rest of the macros.
-At application exit make sure to call elog::ELogSystem::terminate().
+At application exit make sure to call elog::terminate().

 ### External Dependencies